 Emil J. Ali provides legal representation of professionals across regulated industries to limit, defend, and deflect liability in regulatory and professional conduct investigations, enforcement actions, arbitrations, and court cases.
 His diverse experience affords him the ability to provide advice and counsel to licensed professionals including attorneys, investment advisors, broker-dealers, and registered representatives.

 Emil's experience includes working within the United States Patent and Trademark Office, Office of Enrollment and Discipline (OED).
 While at the OED, he helped to promulgate the USPTO Rules of Professional Conduct.
 His unique experience affords him an understanding of the regulation of the legal profession.
 He also provides guidance to law firms and attorneys regarding employment transitions and the related conflicts, and represents some of the most well-known intellectual property firms in resolving ethical dilemmas.
-Additionally, Emil is an adjunct professor of law at Lewis and Clark Law School in Portland, OR.
+As a registered patent attorney, Emil understands the nuances of patent prosecution and litigation, as well as the unique obligations of patent and trademark practitioners who practice before the USPTO.
+His work includes focused efforts to understand the intersection of specialized IP & Ethics issues, including subject matter conflicts, PTAB and TTAB sanctions issues, as well as inequitable conduct and duty of disclosure issues.
+Additionally, Emil is an adjunct professor of law at Lewis and Clark Law School in Portland, OR where he teaches legal ethics.

 Emil also spent time at the United States Attorney’s Office for the District of Columbia as a Special Assistant United States Attorney.
 There, he worked closely with Washington, D.C.
 Metropolitan Police Department and the Federal Bureau of Investigation to prosecute a variety of crimes in the District of Columbia.